• Loading stock data...

 The proposed order offers some context about the suit.
 It reveals that RAJ wants a temporary restraining order that would prevent the defendants from entering into any agreement involving the Blazers, including the deal that has already been announced.
 It seeks to stop Cherng LLC from committing “further breaches” of a July 24 confidentiality and exclusivity agreement, although it’s not clear what that agreement is related to.

-RAJ was reportedly interested in the Blazers after the Allen estate finally put the team for sale in May.
+RAJ was reportedly interested in the Blazers after the Allen estate finally put up the team for sale in May.
 About a week after the team was put up for sale, it told Oregon Public Broadcasting it was “aware of the recent developments regarding the Portland Trail Blazers.”
 RAJ also said then that “we regularly evaluate strategic opportunities across the sports and real estate landscape, and we approach all such considerations with diligence and discretion.
 At this time, we have nothing further to share.”

-Other minority owners who are part of Dundon’s group include Sheel Tyle—the co-founder of Portland investment firm Collective Global—and Marc Zahr, co-president of Blue Owl Capital.
+Other minority owners who are part of Dundon’s group include Sheel Tyle—the cofounder of Portland investment firm Collective Global—and Marc Zahr, co-president of Blue Owl Capital.

 Linkedin